 Easements can also be terminated if they are abandoned.
 We see this especially along old railroad lines where certain easements were granted for things like grazing cattle on long journeys.
 Many of these easements were abandoned years ago because they are no longer necessary and many of the old railroad companies no longer exist.

 Easements Are Legally Enforceable

 When you purchased your home, you should have been made aware of any easements.
 The fact that you closed on the property meant that you agreed to adhere to any existing easements.
 If you have an easement on your property your best course of action is to simply cooperate.

-Easements are legally enforceable, so trying to fight it is an uphill battle.
+Easements are legally enforceable, so trying to fight them is an uphill battle.
 So, do your best to get along with the other party.
 As long as they abide by the terms of the easement you shouldn’t have any major issues.
-If however, they begin to abuse their privileges you can always look into trying to have their easement terminated.
+If however, they begin to abuse their privileges you can always look for legal advice and try to have the easement terminated.
 On the other hand, people who have been granted an easement would do well to treat the property owner with respect.
-Respecting the terms of the easement, as well as respecting their property is the key to being able to get along with them without having to deal with any disputes.
+Respecting the terms of the easement, as well as respecting their property is the key to being able to get along with them without having to deal with any disputes or legal action.

 Easements are an essential part of many neighborhoods, from a practical standpoint they allow fast easy access for utility companies, allowing them to provide a higher level of service at a lower cost.
 Additionally, easements increase the usability of common amenities in many communities, helping property values as well as the quality of life of those that enjoy the benefits of such easements.

 When it’s time to buy your next home, don’t avoid properties that have easements.
 First of all, you’ll severely reduce the number of potential homes available, and secondly, properties with undesirable easements are few and far between.
 If a home has a seriously restrictive or undesirable easement, you can bet the price will ultimately reflect its lack of desirability.